transferzero/api-documentation/_docs/transaction-flow.md

 If there is a specific error for the recipient, you can find a description of the error here.

+### state_reason_details

+If there is a specific error for the recipient, you can find details here.
+It contains following fields:

+#### code

+Status code of failed transaction.

+There are six different categories of errors based on error codes:
+* 0 - category: `paid` - transaction is paid
+* 1x - category: `unknown` - transaction is awaiting
+* 2x - category: `pickupable` - recipient action required
+* 3xx - category: `temporary_error` - we will retry the transaction at a later date
+* 4xx - category: `recipient_error` - update recipient details or cancel this transaction
+* 5xx - category: `sender_error` - transaction cannot be processed

+#### category

+Category of the error

+#### messages

+Tiered messages.
+There are three tiers each next provide more detailed error message.

+#### description

+Public, human readable, detailed error message.

+The list of possible error codes can be found [here]({{ "/docs/error-handling/" | prepend: site.baseurl }}#error-codes).

 ### editable

 Describes whether the recipient can still be edited or not.
 If it's editable, and the error message describes thet the account number or phone number was invalid, the recipient can be edited to contain the approriate values.
 Once the recipient is updated we will retry the payouts with the new details.